opinkerfi/adagios/README.md

 About
 =====
 Adagios is a web based Nagios configuration interface build to be simple and intuitive in design, exposing less of the clutter under the hood of nagios.
+Additionally adagios has a rest interface for both status and configuration data as well a feature complete status interface that can be used as an alternative to nagios web interface.

+Project website is at http://adagios.org

 Live Demo
 =========